 States set up their panels with different outcomes in mind, said Justin Levitt, an associate professor of law at Loyola University in Los Angeles, the creator of a website that tracks state redistricting efforts, http://redistricting.lls.edu/index.php .

 Some states wanted to speed up an inherently political process often delayed for years in court; others sought to form districts that preserve like-minded voting blocs.

 “There is no one perfect type of body,” Levitt said.
 “I don’t think that one state’s model should just be dropped into another state.
 Every state is a little bit different, and so it makes sense to think of institutions that really fit into the nature of those states.”

-"Having the lines drawn by citizens who had their eye on what was in the best interest of voters rather than politicians resulted in more choices for voters and more competition in our election process," said Kim Alexander, president of the California Voter Foundation, which supported a ballot initiative to create the commission in 2008 and expand its authority in 2010.
+“Having the lines drawn by citizens who had their eye on what was in the best interest of voters rather than politicians resulted in more choices for voters and more competition in our election process,” said Kim Alexander, president of the California Voter Foundation.

 Other states never intended to create more competitive districts.

 New Jersey and Hawaii both choose politicians to sit on their commissions, which are “designed to take a little bit of the acrimony out of the process and to arrive at often a partisan compromise, but one that is often quite responsive,” said Levitt.

 In New Jersey, there is an inherent incentive to keep districts safe for incumbents and create a congressional delegation balanced between Republicans and Democrats, even though voters lean heavily Democratic in registration and presidential election voting.